Reasoning about identifier spaces: How to make Chord correct: Initialization and invariant

-The final invariant is much simpler than the earlier invariant used in \cite{chord-arxiv}.
+The final inductive invariant is much simpler than the earlier invariant used in \cite{chord-arxiv}.
 It also has the major advantage of not requiring an extra operating assumption that is difficult to implement.
-It was discovered in the process of finding a general informal proof of the assertions verified automatically for networks of bounded size.

-To explain the real invariant, we must introduce the concept of a {\it principal node}.
+To explain the invariant, we must introduce the concept of a {\it principal node}.
 A principal node is a member that is not skipped by any member's extended successor list.
 For example, if 30 is a principal node, then {\it [30, 34, 39]} and {\it [27, 30, 34]} and {\it [21, 27, 29]} can all be extended successor lists, but {\it [27, 29, 34]} cannot be, because 30 is between 29 and 34, and would therefore be skipped.

-The real invariant is the conjunction of only two properties, {\it OneLiveSuccessor} and {\it SufficientPrincipals}. {\it OneLiveSuccessor} simply says that every successor list has at least one live entry. {\it SufficientPrincipals} says that the number of principal members is greater than or equal to $r + 1$, where $r$ is the length of successor lists.
+The inductive invariant is the conjunction of only two properties, {\it OneLiveSuccessor} and {\it SufficientPrincipals}. {\it OneLiveSuccessor} simply says that every successor list has at least one live entry. {\it SufficientPrincipals} says that the number of principal members is greater than or equal to $r + 1$, where $r$ is the length of successor lists.
+A Chord network can be initialized in any state that satisfies the invariant.

 The proofs in Section~\ref{sec:idspace} will show that this deceptively simple invariant implies all of {\it AtLeastOneRing, AtMostOneRing, OrderedRing, ConnectedAppendages, NoDuplicates,} and {\it OrderedSuccessorLists}.
 Needless to say, it also implies that the network has a minimum size.
 (Note that the first stage of Figure~\ref{fig:wrap} has no principal members, so the figure is not a counterexample to the real invariant.)